 Hemorrhagic symptoms include: High feverFatigueHeadacheBackachePossible stomach painDark red colorationBleeding into the skin and mucus membranes

-Malignant symptoms include: High feverFatigueHeadacheBackacheSlowly developing lesions that remain soft and flatSkin looks like reddish-colored crepe rubberLarge amounts of skin may peel, if the patient survives
+Malignant symptoms include: High feverFatigueHeadacheBackacheSlowly developing lesions that remain soft and flatSkin looks like reddish-colored crepe rubberLarge amounts of skin may peel, if the person with smallpox survives

 You will be asked about your symptoms and medical history.
 A possible source of exposure will be looked for.
 A physical exam will be done.